kavia-common/game-development-suite-snake-and-racing-games-223146-223155/README.md

 # game-development-suite-snake-and-racing-games-223146-223155

-Note: The frontend UI currently includes the Snake game only.
-Racing has been removed as requested.
+Note: The frontend UI now includes both the Snake game and the Racing (Car Escape) game, accessible via tabs in the navbar.